Prehistoric Civilizations: Egyptians, Sumerians, and the Ubaid People

 A study of prehistory coastlines

-21,000 years ago, ice covered all of Canada, a large part of the US, a large part of northern Europe and present Russia.
-The Antarctic ice sheets were equally as massive but did not encroach on any land masses (other than Antarctica.)
+21,000 years ago, ice-covered all of Canada, a large part of the US, a large part of northern Europe, and present Russia.
+The Antarctic ice sheets were just as massive but did not encroach on any landmasses (other than Antarctica.)
 We have evidence of the catastrophic nature of floods from the geological record of the Bonneville Flood.

 Geologists speculate that many sudden releases occurred during the time the glaciers receded and according to the ancient Egyptians, one of these “floods” happened in “a day and a night.”

-I am becoming more convinced that the history of the human race is missing a very large part.
+I am becoming more convinced that the history of humanity is missing an enormous part.
 That we lost more than initially believed with the great flood and that the melting of the ice age glaciers caused massive floods and the demise of the ancient civilizations.
 Along with the loss of ancient civilizations, we lost untold knowledge about the world.

 Picture Source: Public Domain 1923

-If you would like to review my previous two posts, you can access them using the links below.
+If you would like to review my previous two posts related to this subject, you can access them using the links below.